SCS-ASSE-FS21-Tutors/tapas/doc/architecture/decisions/0013-executor-updates-task-list.md

 ## Context

 Task status needs to be updated in the Task List.
 A Task can have the open, assigned, running or executed status.
-It is especially important to know if a Task has been executed.

 ## Decision

 We need to update the status of a Task when the execution is finished.
 We decided that the Executor himself updates a Task List when he finishes the execution of a Task.
 Initially we intended the executor to give feedback to the Pool which then informs the Roster which finally updates the Task Status in the Task list.
-However, this detour does not offer any advantages because the executor pool and the roster do not need to know the status of the task directly.
-That is why we finally decided to use the straightforward variant.
+However, this detour does not offer any advantages because the executor pool and the roster do not need to know the status of the task.
+That is why we decided to use the straightforward variant.

 ## Consequences